TezBaydu/Milestone-Project-2-Holiday/readme.md

 Figma updates to Tablet and mobile versions
-Map to have buttons for places of interest and markers showing where these are. - Buttons applied / Markers to be done Below to show recommended places to see depending on buttons pressed.
+Map to have buttons for places of interest and markers showing where these are. - Buttons applied / Markers to be done Below to show recommended places to see depending on buttons pressed. - Cards produced and styled / content and script needs updating
 Text links
 Contact auto response by email also required email JavaScript When clicking on Read less, to scroll back to initial (this) location